 But I guess I can’t complain too much about Bobby.
 He was the first, and principal, to help me assimilate South Carolina after my family’s move from Germany—but only after an inaugural week of him encouraging our 4th grade classmates at Congaree Elementary School to refer to me as “Adolf.”

 Under his wing he introduced me to the recondite spaces and shadows of southern boyhood.
-One day we both snickered at the new kid from the Isle of Palms because he wore shoes during summer—that was the moment I felt graduated—the day Bobby and I became cultural equals.
+One day we both snickered at a new kid who had moved into the neighborhood from the Isle of Palms because he wore shoes during summer—that was the moment I felt graduated—the day Bobby and I became cultural equals.

 We were about the same height up until the 8th grade and then he grew head and shoulders above me.
 I didn’t really notice because I had been under the influence of a phenomenon, recognized by psychologists, when a short person hanging out with a tall person believes they are operating at roughly the same height.
 I think it’s referred to in psychology journals as “delusion.”
 But Bobby’s mom took care of that one day when we came walking up to his front yard and she quipped that we looked like Mutt and Jeff.
 (Those under 50 see Google.)
 I developed such an exquisite contempt for that woman from that moment on.